department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/flight-training.md

 title: Flight Training | Veterans Affairs
 heading: Flight Training
 display_title: Flight Training
 description: Learn how VA education benefits might be able to help you pay for flight training to become a pilot.
 The amount you get depends on which GI Bill version you use.
-Anyone who qualifies for any of the GI Bill program can apply unless you're using Survivors' and Dependents' Educational Assistance.
+Anyone who qualifies for any of the GI Bill programs can apply unless you're using Survivors' and Dependents' Educational Assistance.
 keywords: n/a
 order: 9
 plainlanguage: 12-07-16 certified in compliance with the Plain Writing Act